pedroth/tela.c/README.md

 ## Port details

-It tries to be as close as possible to the original tela.js, but with some minor differences regarding the differences between C and JS, but there are also some minor improvements over the original.
+It tries to be as close as possible to the original `tela.js`, but with some minor differences regarding the differences between C and JS.
+There are also some minor improvements over the original.

+> Many parts of the port were done with the help of _claude opus 4.6_.
+Without it, this port would have taken much longer to be done.

 # Table of Contents